jofranz/microsoft_todo_to_obsidian_markdown_migration_tool/README.md

   - Special characters and spaces become underscores
   - Dots in filenames are preserved

+## Validation and debugging
+These values are replacement values for empty outputs.
+Empty outputs can be a sign for information loss or malfunction of this script
+- "no title"
+- "untitled"
+- "no item content"

 ## Features
 Completed:
 - [x] Transform tasks to Obsidian-compatible markdown with YAML frontmatter